Chart Color Schemes

 Orana features high concentrations of lone person households, with a lower-than-average median household size

-Family households constitute 62.6% of all households, including 20.4% couples with children, 24.3% couples without children, and 16.7% single parent families.
-Non-family households comprise the remaining 37.4%, with lone person households at 34.9% and group households making up 2.6%.
-The median household size is 2.3 people, smaller than the Rest of WA average of 2.4.
+Family households comprise 62.6% of all households, including 20.4% couples with children, 24.3% couples without children, and 16.7% single parent families.
+Non-family households account for the remaining 37.4%, with lone person households at 34.9% and group households comprising 2.6%.
+The median household size is 2.3 people, which is smaller than the Rest of WA average of 2.4.

 Frequently Asked Questions - Households